Several baskets, one similar to "Plat de Menage".

 Description

-A biscuit porcelain table decoration by KPM-Berlin, partially glazed.
-On a three-tiered pedestal with a rounded profile, three caryatids in the form of men or women serve as supports for a three-tiered bowl.
-Above a profiled base with a relief pattern of a checkered lattice, an elegantly carved arcaded openwork wall adorns the piece.
-Below the bowl, there is a winged relief painted in royal blue with a rosette.
+Decorative centerpiece of KPM-Berlin biscuit porcelain, partially glazed.
+On a three-tiered plinth with a rounded profile, three caryatids in the form of men or women serve as bearers for a three-tiered bowl.
+Above a profiled base with a relief pattern resembling a checkered braid, an elegantly carved arcaded openwork wall adorns the structure.
+The bottom of the bowl features a winged relief, painted in royal blue with a rosette.
 The caryatids are executed in the Greco-Roman style and represent Flora (Chloris) or Bacchus (Dionysus) with floral wreaths and vine leaves, symbolizing spring and autumn.
-Possibly produced by Johann Karl Friedrich Riese (active 1789-1834) as a model master.
-Rich gold and green-bronze detailing.
+Possibly produced by Johann Carl Friedrich Riese (active 1789-1834) as a model maker.
+Rich gold and green-bronze decoration.
 Height 33 cm.
-With the onset of Classicism, there was an increasing deviation from painting on porcelain and glazing in favor of biscuit.
-Johann Karl Friedrich Riese designed several centerpieces for tableware with fruit bowls in the late 18th and early 19th centuries, held by figures from Greco-Roman mythology, created after ancient prototypes.
-Riese worked according to his own designs and at the request of the architect Hans Christian Genelli.
-See Collmann, Berlin Porcelain, Volume I, pp. 138 ff., 185, 319; Volume II, Plate 175a.
-A pair of imperial partially glazed, gilded, and green-bronze biscuit porcelain citrus baskets with caryatids as table tops.
-On the base, there is an inventory number; the scepter mark.
+With the onset of Classicism, there is an increasing deviation from painting on porcelain and glazing in favor of biscuit.
+Johann Carl Friedrich Riese designed several centerpieces for tableware with fruit bowls in the late 18th and early 19th centuries, held by figures from Greco-Roman mythology and created based on ancient prototypes.
+Riese worked according to his own designs and to the requirements of architect Hans Christian Genelli.
+See Kollmann, Berlin Porcelain, Volume I, pp. 138 ff., 185, 319; Volume II, Plate 175a.
+A pair of imperial partially glazed gilt and green-bronze biscuit porcelain citrus baskets with caryatids as a tabletop.
+The bottom bears an inventory number; scepter mark.
 KPM-Berlin.
 Circa 1790.

 Lot No. 14327